 Accuracy of Reimbursement Claims

-- The person responsible for determining reimbursability of meals and snacks will be trained to recognize a reimbursable meal and snack under the menu planning approach used at the school.
+- The person responsible for determining if the meals and afterschool snacks are reimbursable will be trained to recognize a reimbursable meal and snacks.

 - Annually, by November 15, the district will verify a random sample of applications according to NSLP verification requirements.
 Instructions for completing the verification process will be sent by ODE to the district in October each year.